Department of Chemistry and Biochemistry

 General Chemistry

 Three lectures and one three-hour laboratory.
+First semester of the general chemistry sequence designed for students majoring in science, engineering, or pre-health profession pathways.
+Topics include basic chemical calculations, structure and naming of compounds, and behavior of gases.
 Degree credit is not awarded for both CH 101 and CH 100 or for both CH 101 and CH 117.
-A survey of the fundamental facts, principles, and theories of general chemistry.
 Usually offered in the fall, spring, and summer semesters.

 Prerequisite(s): UA Math Placement Test Score of 370-439 or ACT Math Subscore of 28 or old SAT Math Subscore of 630 or new SAT Math Subscore of 650